 The rotator cuff, consisting of the four muscles, supraspinatus, infraspinatus, teres minor, and subscapularis, connects the upper arm bone to the shoulder blade, which allows the arms to move.
 Complications to the rotator cuff may occurs due to injury or a gradual conditions, resulting in symptoms of pain and weakness.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

-The information herein on "What Are the Signs and Symptoms of Rotator Cuff Problems? " is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "What Are the Signs and Symptoms of Rotator Cuff Problems? " is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 For individuals experiencing eye problems, can acupuncture treatment help and benefit overall eye health?
 Acupuncture… Read More

 Can physical therapy treatment protocols aimed at improving range of motion and flexibility around the… Read More